RAJIV81205/Easy-Rail/README.md

 ## 🌟 Features

 ### 🛤️ **Trains Between Stations**
 - Quickly search trains for your route on a specific date.

+### 🚉 **Seat Availability**
+- Get Seat Availability of any Train.

 ### 📅 **Train Timetable**
 - Access precise schedules for any train by name or number.